 Well-being is at the forefront of everything that we do at Elmwood Junior School.
-Our school values and ethos are embedded in the statement: ‘Learning together, achieving together, bringing out the best in everyone’.
 Our curriculum enables children to build self-esteem, explore their values and attitudes and make informed decisions that affect their lives.
 It gives them an opportunity to develop their social skills, including assertiveness and negotiation, which is used in other areas of their everyday lives.

 Spiritual, Moral, Social and Cultural development

-Our aims, for all pupils, are to provide opportunities for them to achieve and to promote their spiritual, moral, social and cultural development.
-Thus preparing all pupils for the opportunities and responsibilities of life.
+Our aims, for all pupils, are to provide opportunities to achieve and to promote their spiritual, moral, social and cultural development, thus preparing all pupils for the opportunities and responsibilities of life.
 We deliver high quality PSHE lessons which allow pupils to engage with relevant and imperative subjects/issues.